michaelcukier/Poker-Hand-Tracker/readme.md

     * add docstrings
     * write good documentation

+* for each hand save each player's name and his position, allows to remove the opponents table and can also plot heatmap of hands given position for a particular player

 * write script to dump hhs files

 * write script to run all tests and report back